Disha Ravi case: HC gives last chance to police, Centre to reply to plea concerning media leaks

 Additional Solicitor General Chetan Sharma and advocate Ajay Digpaul, appearing for the Centre, and advocate Amit Mahajan, representing the Delhi Police, sought more time to file their replies, reported PTI.

-Ravi was arrested on February 13 in a case filed by the Delhi Police for the creation of an online document called “toolkit” intended to help amplify farmer protests.
+Ravi was arrested on February 13 in a case filed by the Delhi Police in connection with an online document, referred to as a “toolkit”, intended to help amplify farmer protests.
 The “toolkit” – a common term used by social activists for campaign material – was tweeted by Swedish activist Greta Thunberg.
 Ravi was released from Tihar Jail on February 23 after nine days in custody.

 Besides restraining the police, Ravi’s petition also sought to stop the media from publishing the content or extract of any private chats between her and third parties.